How to Fill Draughty Sash Window Gaps

-Gapseal is the best material to fill gaps around sash windows as its flexible properties allow it to be compressed into gaps much smaller than its original profile, enabling you to fill even the smallest of gaps in your windows.
+Gapseal is the best material to fill gaps around sash windows as its flexible properties allow it to be compressed into gaps much smaller than its original profile, enabling you to fill window gaps between 2 and 7mm.

 Gapseal is supplied with a free applicator and is available in lengths of 10m which is enough to seal around 2 to 3 average sized sash windows.